Best HELOC Lenders in Florida 2026 — How to Compare and Choose

 Florida-Specific HELOC Considerations

-Condo HELOCs are more complex in Florida — many HELOC lenders require the condo association to be on their approved list.
-Investment property HELOCs are available but typically limited to 70% CLTV and carry higher rates.
-Florida's homestead exemption protects your primary residence from most creditors — but does not protect it from a HELOC lender who holds a recorded first or second lien.
-Because of this, consult with a Florida real estate attorney before pledging homestead equity for any non-essential purpose.
+Condo HELOCs get trickier in Florida.
+Many lenders will only lend if the condo association is on their approved list.
+Investment property HELOCs exist but usually cap at 70% CLTV and cost more.
+One point worth pausing on: Florida's homestead exemption shields your home from most creditors.
+It does not protect you from a HELOC lender holding a recorded lien.
+Talk to a Florida real estate attorney before you pledge homestead equity for anything non-essential.

 HELOC vs. Home Equity Loan in Florida's 2026 Market

-Mortgage Capital can connect you with competitive HELOC lenders in Florida and run a full HELOC vs. home equity loan comparison for your specific situation.
-See our HELOC Florida page for current program details, or contact us for a personalized consultation.
+We can point you to competitive HELOC lenders in Florida and run a full HELOC-versus-home-equity-loan comparison for your situation.
+Our HELOC Florida page has the current program details, or reach out for a personalized consultation.